 Phenotypes

 An overview of the phenotypes available on all or almost all QFS subjects is given below.
 Subjects of QFS were also enrolled in ancillary studies.
-The panel of measurements undertaken in such studies is beyond the list provided below.

 Concomitant and Behavioral Variables: Medical history: physical examination, number of pregnancies, cause of death, familial history of disease, smoking, consumption of alcohol, medication, sleep habits, personal income, family income, level of education, occupation, age at menarche, menstrual status (pre- or post-menopausal), hormone replacement therapy and others.